tramitit/guides/en/hungary/residence_registration.md

 ---
-title: "Residence registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: ""
+- Hungary
+date: '2024-06-07'
-description: "A step by step guide on how to register your residence in Hungary."
+description: Learn how to officially declare your residence in Hungary, including required documents and steps to follow.
+Essential info for expats and residents alike.
 draft: false
+meta_title: 'Residence Registration in Hungary: Process and Requirements'
+title: 'Residence Registration in Hungary: Process and Requirements'
-translationKey: "hungary-residence_registration"
+translationKey: hungary-residence_registration
 ---

 ## Description
 ### What is it?